martosah/Employee-Onboarding-Tracker-Contoso/06-Entity-Relationship-Diagram/README.md

     }
 ```

 > The Staff → Onboarding Task line covers two lookups (Assigned To and Completed By), shown as one relationship for readability; both appear as FKs on Onboarding Task.
-Parental relationships (Onboarding Record → Task and → Document) cascade on delete; all other lookups use Remove Link or Restrict per the as-built model.
+Parental relationships (Onboarding Record → Task and → Document) cascade on delete; all other lookups use Remove Link or Restrict per the as-built model. **Contact** is the standard Dataverse table that serves as the new hire's portal identity (see Section 17); only the columns relevant to this model are shown.
 ---

 ## Tables